jrastas/yhteentoimivuusagentti/README.md

 - Providing valid code list values for enumerations
 - Validating terminology consistency across documentation

+## Warning

+This program is coded, poorly, by someone who has absolutely no idea what they are doing.
+The code is also heavily AI assisted.
+Use at your own risk and if possible, via Docker.

 ### Supported Platforms

 | Platform | URL | Content |